How you can be seated in a

 shins as near as possible to your knees on the upper side of your ankles and

-of your body it's possible that you won't experience any benefit.
+beneath your body is not firm it's possible that you won't experience any

 Stand your backbone